Protecting Fresh Water

 We’ve preserved 350,000 acres and facilitated expenditure of $280 million dollars through federal programs to protect and restore wetlands that help replenish the aquifer.
 Today, these wetlands are returning at least 500 million gallons of water from seasonal rains to the aquifer.
 And, as part of these efforts, we helped secure The Everglades Headwaters National Wildlife Refuge and Conservation Area, the first refuge established in two decades, and the first of its kind in Florida.
 It links public and private lands with 150,000 acres for recreation, while helping restore the natural flow of water to the greater Everglades.
 These efforts are essential for improving water quality and preserving wildlife habitat.

-Because large-scale water storage and treatment is key to restoring the health of the Everglades, the Conservancy supports the completion of the regional storage and water-quality projects that are part of state and federal programs for restoring the Everglades.
+Because large-scale water storage and treatment is key to restoring the health of the Everglades, we support the completion of the regional storage and water-quality projects that are part of state and federal programs for restoring the Everglades.
 We helped to secure $200 million in funding to support the multibillion dollar State and Federal Everglades restoration effort, including funding for completion of two large reservoirs, both of which capture excess discharges from Lake Okeechobee to protect the Caloosahatchee and St. Lucie estuaries from harmful algal blooms caused by excess nutrients and pollution.
 These projects are critical to improving the health of the estuaries, which are damaged by high water releases from Lake Okeechobee.
 We also support completion of the Herbert Hoover dike to protect both people and nature from the damaging effects of flooding.

 Recovering Natural Springs